Keibert Ruiz Player Props: Nationals vs. Athletics

-Keibert Ruiz and his .385 on-base percentage over his past 10 games (77 points higher than his season-long percentage), will be in action for the Washington Nationals against the Oakland Athletics and Paul Blackburn on August 11 at 7:05 PM ET.
+Keibert Ruiz -- with a slugging percentage of .576 in his past 10 games, including two home runs -- will be in action for the Washington Nationals against the Oakland Athletics, with Luis Medina on the mound, on August 12 at 7:05 PM ET.

-In his last game, he racked up two hits (going 2-for-3) against the Phillies.
+He hit a home run while going 2-for-4 in his last game against the Athletics.

 Keibert Ruiz Game Info & Props vs. the Athletics